Jānis Francis: World War I

 He commanded a company, and later a battalion during :World War I. In 1915, he was promoted to the rank of podpolkovnik.
 He was put in charge of a battalion in the 177th infantry regiment in May 1915.
 Before joining Latvian riflemen units in 1915 he was several times wounded, receiving concussions twice.

 As formation of Latvian riflemen battalions began, Francis went to Riga and was appointed commander of the 2nd Rigas Latvian Riflemen battalion.
 In July 1916 was promoted to the rank of polkovnik.
 Participated in battle near Sloka, Ķemeri, Ķekava, defended Nāves island.
 In 1916 he was critically wounded, receiving concussions twice.
 In December he fully recovered and was appointed to commander of Latvian riflemen reserve regiment, based in Valmiera.
 He was proposed as a candidate for the rank major general After October Revolution, in February 1918 he retired from the army and left for Russia.

 Post-war

-In September he was mobilized into Red Army.
-In 1920 Francis retired as Latvian citizen.
-On February 3, 1921 he joined the Latvian army as a colonel, working in the main headquarters as second assistant to the Chief of Staff.
+In September he was mobilized into the Red Army.
+On 3 February 1921 he joined the Latvian army as a colonel, working in the main headquarters as second assistant to the Chief of Staff.
 From July he headed a commission aimed at finding and marking main places of battles in which Latvian soldiers took part.
 Francis was appointed to commander of Riga's garrison in 1922, and was made General in 1925.
 After becoming commander of main headquarters in 1928, Francis became the second assistant to commander of army headquarters in 1929.

 In 1935 he attained the maximum service age and was retired from the army.
 In 1944 he signed Latvian Central Council memorandum.
 He died in 1956 in Riga, Latvian SSR and was buried at the 1st Riga Forest Cemetery.